SerDIDG/instant-diffs/README.md

 ```

 ### Automated Deployment (GitHub Actions)
 Two workflows build and deploy the gadget from CI.

-Because `env.json` is not committed, its contents must be provided as a repository secret named `ENV_JSON`.
-Add it under **Settings → Secrets and variables → Actions → New repository secret** and paste the full contents of your local `env.json`.
-Both workflows write this secret to `env.json` before building.
+See [Secrets and Variables](#secrets-and-variables) below for the required setup.

 #### Deploy
 The [`.github/workflows/deploy.yml`](.github/workflows/deploy.yml) workflow runs in two ways: